impankratov/mongodb-backup-s3/README.md

 `BACKUP_FOLDER`: - name of folder or path to put backups (eg `myapp/db_backups/`). defaults to root of bucket.

-`MONGODB_HOST` - the host/ip of your mongodb database
+`MONGODB_HOST` - the host/ip/replicaSet+hosts of your mongodb database

-`MONGODB_PORT` - the port number of your mongodb database

 `MONGODB_USER` - the username of your mongodb database.
 If MONGODB_USER is empty while MONGODB_PASS is not, the image will use admin as the default username